Tarmil/FSharp.SystemTextJson/docs/Format.md

 // --> {"Case":"WithArgs","Fields":[123,"Hello, world!"]}
 ```

+If a union is marked with `UseNullAsTrueValue`, then its first case is represented as `null`.
+For example, `'T option` has this attribute, so `None` is represented as `null`.

 ## Options

 By default, the types `'T option` and `'T voption` (aka `ValueOption`) are treated specially.